 - Reduce waiting times between throws/catches by limiting the number of people who are playing.

 - Start with players standing in a close circle.
 Pass the potato around once and then each player takes one step backward.
-After passing the ball around again, the whole group takes another step backward.
+After passing the potato around again, the whole group takes another step backward.
 Repeat until all players are eliminated but one.

 - Choose an alternative gross motor action for the person caught holding the potato as opposed to kicking them out of the game.

 - Use your own object as a hot potato and ask someone with an iPod or MP3 player to supply and stop the music.
+Have him turn his back to the group so he won't see who he is stopping the music on.